MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Start-Process.md

 ## NOTES

-- When using the **Wait** parameter, `Start-Process` waits for the process tree (the process and all its descendants) to exit before returning returning control.
+- When using the **Wait** parameter, `Start-Process` waits for the process tree (the process and all its descendants) to exit before returning control.
 This is different than the behavior of the `Wait-Process` cmdlet, which only waits for the specified processes to exit.

 - This cmdlet is implemented by using the **Start** method of the **System.Diagnostics.Process** class.
 For more information about this method, see